 Think of your financial operations as the foundation of your company.
 If there are cracks, they’ll only get bigger as you scale.
 Getting your revenue recognition right, classifying your expenses correctly, and using the right tools from the start will save you massive headaches down the road.
 It’s about building a solid financial structure that supports your growth, rather than holding it back.
 A proactive approach to your business accounting and management ensures you’re not just tracking numbers, but using them to make smarter strategic moves.
 Let’s look at a few of the most common pitfalls SaaS founders face.

-Incorrect Revenue Recognition
+The Danger of Incorrect Revenue Recognition

 One of the most frequent and serious mistakes SaaS companies make is incorrect revenue recognition.
 When a customer pays you for a full year upfront, that cash is in your bank account, but it isn’t all your revenue—not yet.
 You have to recognize it monthly over the term of the contract.
 Getting this wrong can create major discrepancies in your financial reporting, which affects everything from internal decision-making to investor confidence.
 This isn’t just a best practice; it’s a requirement under accounting standards like ASC 606.
 Properly managing deferred revenue is critical for an accurate picture of your company’s performance.